FSPGrowth

 getPatterns()[source]

-Function to send the set of frequent patterns after completion of the mining process
+Return the complete set of frequent patterns after mining.

 Returns: